[You can also view the single-page version of this document.]

 Issue tracker milestones are an important aspect of how the Subversion developers organize their efforts and communicate with each other and with the Subversion user base.
 With the exception of some milestones used primarily when doing high-level issue triage, the project's issue tracker milestones tend to be named to reflect release version numbers and variations thereof.
 Milestones are used for slightly different purposes depending on the state of the issue, so it's important to understand those distinctions.

-For open issues (those whose status is UNCONFIRMED, NEW, STARTED or REOPENED), the milestone indicates the Subversion release for which the developers are targeting the resolution of that issue.
+For open issues (those whose status is OPEN, IN PROGRESS, or REOPENED), the milestone indicates the Subversion release for which the developers are targeting the resolution of that issue.
 In the general case, we use milestones of the form MINORVERSION-consider to indicate that the resolution of an issue is being considered as something we'd like to release in MINORVERSION.0.
 For example, a feature we think we can and should add to Subversion 1.9.0 will get a 1.9-consider milestone.
 For obvious reasons, the accuracy of these release targets gets increasingly worse the farther into the future you look and, as such, users are encouraged to not treat them as binding promises from the developer community.

 At any given time, there is work toward "the next big release" happening in the community.
 As that release begins to take shape, the developers will get a better feel for which issues are "must-haves" for the release (also known as "release blockers"), which ones are "nice-to-haves", and which ones should be deferred to a future release altogether.
 Issue milestones are the mechanism used to carry the results of those decisions.
 An issue that is deemed to be a release blocker will be moved from the MINORVERSION-consider milestone to the MINORVERSION.0 milestone; "nice-to-haves" will be left with the MINORVERSION-consider milestone; and issues deferred from the release will be re-milestoned either with ANOTHERMINORVERSION-consider or unscheduled, depending on whether we have a clear guess as to when the issue will be addressed.